plone/ansible-playbook/docs/webserver.rst

         key_file: /thiscomputer/path/mycert.key

 Connects host names to paths in the ZODB.
 The ``address`` and ``port`` are used to construct the ``listen`` directive.
 If no address is specified, ``*`` will be used.
 If no port is specified, 80 will be used for http or 443 for https.
 If no protocol is specified, ``http`` will be used.

-``cnames`` should be a list of hostname aliases that should be automatically redirected to the primary (or canonical).
-All the names on this list already should be in the aliases list.

 Default value: